gur-ids/anari/README.md

 For wrangling and management, we use Python and Pandas.

 The data does not contain a lot of missing values but we will impute missing values.
 For the columns we are interested, only Salary and Cap Hit has missing values, which were easy to fill manually.
+Missing draft year and round means the player was not drafted, but the team made a contract directly to the player.

 Data is season-by-season which means that it does not contain information about the contract, such as, the length and expiry year.